Moduli spaces of (G,h)-constellations: Outlook

 \section{Outlook}

-In this thesis we constructed the moduli space $\sMth$ of $\theta$--stable $(G,h)$--constellations and a morphism $\eta\colon \sMth \to X \red G$.
+In this paper we have constructed the moduli space $\sMth$ of $\theta$--stable $(G,h)$--constellations and, when $h(\rho_0) = 1$ for $\rho_0$ the trivial representation, a morphism $\eta\colon \sMth \to X \red G$.
 Examples of these moduli spaces are given by invariant Hilbert schemes.
 The determination of further examples would be interesting in order to get an idea of the properties of these moduli spaces, e.g.~concerning smoothness, connectedness and, for symplectic varieties $X\red G$, symplecticity of $\sMth$.
 Moreover, some questions concerning the closure of $\sMth$ and the properties of $\eta$ still have to be investigated.

-Here we discuss some ideas which are worth being pursued in the future.
+Here we discuss some ideas which are worth pursuing in the future.